DataDrum/APIDocs/source/index.html.md

 `GET https://api.datadrum.com/json/<INDICATOR_1>,<INDICATOR_2>,.../`

-This endpoint does everything above but for two indicators — and you can keep going with many more as long as they're separated by commas.
+This endpoint does everything above but for two (or more) indicators.
+You can keep going with many more as long as they're separated by commas.

+The example on the right compared Ukraine's annual inflation with that in Mexico with the indicator `mx_cpi_headline_annual.val`

 # Response Formats